Pooram: Musical ensembles

 A melam is a classical performance of different kind of musical instruments that are unique to Kerala and is something akin to the jazz.
 The most traditional of all melams is called Pandi Melam which is generally performed outside the temple, during the festival.
 Another kind of melam is called Panchari Melam, which is similar to Pandi Melam going by the kind of instruments, but played inside the temple and following a different rhythmic beat.

 Panchavadyam (pancha in Sanskrit means five) is another classical musical ensemble performed in Kerala.
 Here, five different kinds of instruments create a breathtaking and fastmoving percussion performance.
 The five instruments are Madhalam, Kombu, Edakka, Elathalam and Timila.

 Thayambaka is a type of solo chenda performance that developed in the south Indian state of Kerala, in which the main player at the centre improvises rhythmically on the beats of half-a-dozen or a few more chenda and ilathalam players around.

 Other attractions

 Interesting attractions of Pooram can be seen in the Valluvanad and Talappilly region.
 There is the Harijan Vela or Parayar Vela as well as the Tholpavakoothu, a traditional shadow puppetry show.

 Harimattom Temple is situated near Tripunithura. just 7 km from there.
 The temple festival is started on Malayalam month Medam star UTTRAM.
 The main highlight of the festival is harimattom pooram which is on the 7th day of the festival.
 The main attraction of this pooram is kudamattam and famous pandimellam with the presence of most of the famous 10 elephants from Kerala.
-The one of the most important things is the Harimattom pooram and festival is conducting as per keeping the Kerala tradition, beliefs and culture.
+One of the most important things is the Harimattom pooram and festival is conducting as per keeping the Kerala tradition, beliefs and culture.